Trevorton27/Wordpress-to-Github-Pages/README.md

 Step 3: Install "simply static" plugin to locally hosted wordpress: https://wordpress.org/plugins/simply-static/

-Step 4: Vistit this URL to and follow the steps to proceed with launching your wp built site to gh-pages hosting: https://www.hywel.me/static/site/wordpress/2016/07/17/fast-free-static-website-with-wordpress-and-github-pages.html
+Step 4: Vistit this URL and follow the steps to proceed with launching your wp built site to gh-pages hosting: https://www.hywel.me/static/site/wordpress/2016/07/17/fast-free-static-website-with-wordpress-and-github-pages.html

 NOTE: While all relevant steps are thoroughly outlined in the article linked above, it is written specifically with Mac users in mind.
 However, it should present no difficulty as far as the actual steps to be followed.
 They are "OS independent", if you will.